Atomistica/lammps-bsct/README.md

 E = E_coul + sum_i ( X*q_i + 0.5*U*q_i**2 + V*q_i**p ),

 where E_coul is the Coulomb interaction energy of the full system.
 The parametrs X, V, U and p must be given for each atom type.
+Note that U cannot be zero.

-Example:
+Example involving two atom types:

 > fix 1 all bsct type 1 1.0 2.0 2.0 2.0 type 2 -1.0 2.0 2.0 2.0